chrisbrandl/co2monitor/README.md

 https://www.thingiverse.com/thing:3391397

-The dome part has been modified to ensure free circulation of air around the sensor, see checked in STL file.
+The dome part has been modified to ensure free circulation of air around the sensor, see checked-in STL file.

+# Dashboarding

+Once the data is being sent to an MQTT Server, it can be used via Node Red to be forwarded to the ADAMOS IIoT Platform.

+These are some basic steps on Node Red:

+* Subscribe to MQTT Topic
+* Build JSON payload
+* POST to ADAMOS IIoT Tenant as measurement
+* Add widget for incoming data points on IoT platform

+Resulting UI screenshot is available in the Repository.